kelcmitch97/3-password-generator/README.md

-# Password Generator Starter Code
+# Password Generator Challenge\

+Module 3: Javascript Challenge: Password Generator

+# The Challenge

 Create an application that generates a random password based on user-selected criteria.
 The app runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
 It has a clean and polished user interface and is responsive, which ensures that it adapts to multiple screen sizes.